 Amazon alone will take about a third of the mobile shopping pie with the remaining two-thirds going disproportionately to the retailers with the best mobile websites.

-As traditional acquisition channels tap out, serving individualized experiences to each unique visitor once they arrive on your mobile website will be the key to Cyber Weekend success.
-However, many of these visitors will be newbies on your site, enticed by holiday promotions or simply the wave of consumerism that sweeps the cyber weekend.
+As traditional acquisition channels tap out, serving individualized experiences to each visitor will be the key to success.
+However, many of these visitors will be newbies, enticed by holiday promotions or simply the wave of consumerism that sweeps the cyber weekend.

 Inspired by top performing use cases across Dynamic Yield’s enterprise customer base, here are four ways to craft personalized sessions that turn your first-time mobile browsers into buyers.

 Across Dynamic Yield’s suite of mobile optimization templates and widgets, few are as popular as the page curl.
 Although it is often effectively deployed as a one-size-fits-all promotion, adding a layer of personalization will increase the impact.

 Consider that for a large outdoor retailer, Dynamic Yield data from Black Friday last year shows that iOS users spent about $110 on average while Android shoppers had an AOV of around $85.

 Thus, why not display a 20% off orders more than $100 for Android users to try and push them to increase the value of their baskets?
 For iOS users, the standard 20% promotion could apply to a more expensive category of items or those with particularly high margins.